CllsPy/CllTorch-Blog/content/posts/ml-book.md

 3. **Select the algorithm and train the model**
 4. **Evaluate the algorithm's performance**
 5. **Adjust the model's parameters and fine-tune it**

+Finding an efficient learning rate involves testing because if the eta is too large, the model may "jump" over the global minimum.
+On the other hand, if it's too small, it may take longer to converge, which implies more processing.

+The major disadvantage of the Perceptron (besides the limitation of not being able to be used for data with multiple targets/outputs) is that there is no convergence if the data is not linearly separable.